ABA-PROPOSED CHANGES TO MODEL RULE RULE 8.4

 CLS JOINS AMICI BRIEF IN JUDGE RUTH NEELY V. WYOMING COMM.
 ON JUDICIAL CONDUCT AND ETHICS

 CLS joined an amici brief in a case before the Wyoming Supreme Court in which the Wyoming Commission on Judicial Conduct and Ethics has recommended the removal of a sitting judge from both her Municipal Court Judge and Circuit Court Magistrate positions for responding to a reporter’s question about same-sex marriage.
 The judge stated that she would not officiate and participate in a same-sex marriage because of her religious convictions.
 Under Wyoming law, a judge may, but need not, officiate in any wedding.
+Unfortunately, the Wyoming Supreme Court denied the motion to file the brief, along with similar motions by many other organizations.
 Click here to read the brief.

 April 22, 2016